saul890/studbud_1/public/README.md

 <sub> However, feedback also showed that the user group would benefit from a dictionary lookup, escpecially if the dictionary included synonyms as well as definitions.
 Therefore, the acronym maker was abandoned and replaced with a dictionary lookup.</sub>

 ## Future Development
 <sub> I would like to develop this prototype into a fully functional web application.
 The prototype still has some functionality aspects not working.
 For example, when the user refreshes the task list page and then deletes a task, that task is not deleted from local storage, so the task will still show in the kanban board or when the page is refreshed again.
-This is, amongst other small functionality issues are what I would like to focus on fixing, if the prototype was to be further developed and used by year 12 students.</sub>
+This, amongst other small functionality issues is what I would like to focus on fixing, if the prototype was to be further developed and used by year 12 students.</sub>

 ## References
 <sub>Tartaglia, R. (2021) jKanban.
 Github.
 Retrieved from https://github.com/riktar/jkanban</sub>